MichaelTen/Omnicosmic-Menu-GDScript/README.md

 ```

-The `MenuGen.gd` script (attached to `MainNode`) automatically generates and updates all of these nodes.
+The `MenuGen.gd` script — attached to **MainNode** — automatically generates and updates these nodes.
-Each one is assigned a scene owner, ensuring it appears in the Scene panel and is saved inside your `.tscn` file.
+Each one is assigned an owner so it appears in the Scene panel and is saved in your `.tscn` file.
 ```